-The School Implementation Manager (SIM) serves as the project manager ensuring that schools and Networks receive appropriate guidance, technical assistance, and coaching in order to improve outcomes for students and pedagogical practices through implementation of the identified intervention model.
-Among other responsibilities, the SIM is also responsible for managing the accountability structures put in place to assure ongoing monitoring and intervention in schools undertaking the intervention models, and are responsible for meeting federal reporting requirements related to schools' interim and summative performance.
+The School Implementation Manager (SIM) serves as the project manager for the SIG, ensuring BGHS will receive appropriate guidance, technical assistance, and coaching in order to improve outcomes for students and pedagogical practices through implementation of the Community Innovation Framework.
+The SIM is also responsible for managing the accountability structures that will be put in place to ensure ongoing monitoring, intervention, and adjustments as needed.
+With SIG goals in mind, SIMs work closely with principals to assist in federal and state reporting requirements related to interim and summative performance.